 I primarily cover green living and travel these days, though I’ve been known to tackle topics such as home decor, wine, and real estate.

 Living lightly on the land, eating locally, and practicing traditional skills are passions of mine and my writing has taken a turn in that direction.
-Currently, I’m spending a lot of time on my own project, Attainable Sustainable, and my related forthcoming book.
+Currently, I’m spending a lot of time on my book, Attainable Sustainable: The Lost Art of Self-Reliant Living (National Geographic), which launches in March 2020.

 I’m a northern California native, but since 2005 I’ve been lucky enough to call Hawai‘i home.
 Luckier still?
 I can write about Hawai‘i from Hawai‘i.
 From under a palm tree if I please.